Meet the team: Heather Hale

-Heather heads up a team of about 175 engineers for our technical organisation within EDF.
-She’s been with the project since 2011, and EDF (then British Energy) since 2002.
-“I’m the sort of person who thrives off having something new to get my head around each week,” she says.
-And that’s certainly the case at Hinkley Point C.
+As Head of Engineering, Heather leads a team of more than 200 engineers for Nuclear Services at EDF.
+She’s been with EDF (then British Energy) since 2002 and within Nuclear Services’ technical functions since 2018.
+“I’m the sort of person who thrives off having something new to learn and get challenged by each week,” she says.
+And that’s certainly the case in Nuclear Services.

 Read time: 5 mins